Code-Institute-Submissions/rguest20-ms3_AugResub/README.md

 - HTML
-![Screenshot of html test](static/images/html_check.png "HTML Check") Only one warning shown that cannot be amended as it is set by flask_bootstrap.
+![Screenshot of html test](static/images/html_check.png "HTML Check") Only one warning that was resolved by setting a content-language meta tag.
+This gets around the fact that flask_bootstrap does not have a lang set in the HTML tag

 - CSS
 ![Screenshot of css test](static/images/css_check.png "CSS Check")